Skip to content

 • Attribute field "Description" (has BAIA configuration)

-• Result: Both category configurations are used simultaneously
+• Result: Best practice prodctus from both category configurations are used simultaneously

 Example 3: Product without category configuration